mikelinden1/crayon-cms/README.md

 Run `yarn install` from the project root to install dependencies.

 ## Config
-Rename `src/config-sample` to `src-config` and configure cms modules.
+Rename `src/config-sample` to `src/config` and configure cms modules.

 ## Serve
 Run `yarn serve`